Regulation B8: Termination of Studies by the University

 3.2 Your studies will also be terminated if you do not, in the case of being offered a repeat year of study, confirm your wish to repeat by the specified deadline.

-3.3 You have the right to appeal against the decision of the University to terminate your studies for these reasons by submitting an appeal in writing to the Head of Student Records and Examinations.
+3.4 You have the right to submit an appeal against the decision of the University to terminate your studies for these reasons by submitting an appeal in writing to the Head of Student Records and Examinations.
+In the event of a conflict of interest, the Head of Records and Examinations will refer the case to the Academic Appeals Panel instead where it will be dealt with in line with the process set out in Regulation B6 Academic Appeals.
+If this is the case, you will be notified of this by the Head of Records and Examinations in writing.

 4. EXCEEDING THE MAXIMUM PERIOD OF REGISTRATION